 At the same time the Library has wholeheartedly embraced the digital age.
-The last few years have seen the introduction of touchscreen self-service kiosks, eBook, online movie and digital magazine services, Facebook, Twitter and Instagram accounts, a podcast, and the planned development of a Library app, which took first prize in Digital Greenhouse’s Summer of Innovation competition in 2015.
+The last few years have seen the introduction of touchscreen self-service kiosks, eBook, online movie and digital magazine services, Facebook, Twitter and Instagram accounts, and a podcast.

 Well over a century after its foundation, the Library remains firmly at the heart of island life.

 - Borrow books